 Niger is a landlocked, Sub-Saharan nation, whose economy centers on subsistence crops, livestock, and some of the world's

-largest uranium deposits.
+2016.
 Drought, desertification, and strong population growth have undercut the economy.
-Niger shares a
+Niger shares a common currency, the

-International Monetary Fund program for Highly Indebted Poor Countries (HIPC) and concluded an agreement with the Fund on a
+program for Highly Indebted Poor Countries (HIPC) and concluded an agreement with the Fund on a Poverty Reduction and

 Source: CIA World Factbook (select Niger)